-Natalie Dalziel, Clinical Hypnotherapist & Member of the NZ Association of Professional Hypnotherapists NZAPH, Hypnosis NZ, and Clinical Hypnosis Australia.
+Natalie Dalziel, Clinical Hypnotherapist, Trauma Specialist and Graduate member of the NZ Association of Professional Hypnotherapists

 Many people use it to explore and shift patterns related to anxiety, phobias, past experiences, sleep challenges, and emotional overwhelm.